stfnjstn/developerplayground/_pages/Apps/tm.md

 ### Purpose and Use Cases
 Turing machines are used to understand the limits of computation and algorithm design.
 They help computer scientists determine what can be computed and how efficiently.

+### Special Characters in the Turing Machine Alphabet
+The Turing Machine Alphabet includes special characters that have specific meanings:

+- '*' (Wildcard): This symbol in a transition rule matches any symbol on the tape.
+It is useful for defining general rules that apply regardless of the current symbol.

+- '_' (Blank): Represents an empty cell on the tape.
+The blank symbol is used to separate inputs or indicate unused parts of the tape.

 ## Using This App

 ## Start View: